 Newly built luxurious ship, with spacious cabins, twin, or double beds.
 All cabins with own bathrooms, and air-conditioning, sundeck, and restaurant area.

-• 20 guest cabins (2 vip cabins on main deck).
+• 20 guest cabins.
 12 cabins located on main deck, 8 cabins below deck.

 All cabins with AC, private facilities, LCD TV, safe.